France-ioi/algorea-devdoc/ops/new_instance.md

 parent: Ops (installation, running, ...)
 ---

-(doc about adding a new domain to an existing instance is below this page)
+(doc about adding a new domain to an existing instance is at the bottom of this page)

 # Creating a new instance